I love a clean, clutter-free home. I love a clean, clutter-free sewing space.

 Can you guess what you and your sewing machine have in common?!

-Yes, you both need annual check-ups!
+Yes, you both need an annual or every other year check-ups!

 If you use your sewing machine a lot, then it is a good idea to have it serviced by an authorized dealer at least once a year.

 If you are not a heavy sewer and/or you really love and care for your machine, then you can probably get your machine serviced every other year!